skip to content

 [00:11:18.18] - Vijay Yep.

 [00:11:19.21] - Rion Gull Okay.
-And there will be plenty more talk about the SDK stuff later after after Vijay so do you have a screen share for us VJ that you wanted to present?
+And there will be plenty more talk about the SDK stuff later, after Vijay.
+So do you have a screen share for us, Vijay, that you wanted to present?

-[00:11:51.24] - Rion Gull Yeah yeah we can see it now.
-And I'll just as a quick preamble you've been working hard on bitcoin backports for you've had a six.
-You had a six month proposal and yes.
-Yeah yeah one or two of those proposals passed but the no only one one passed and but you've been working for several months without any funding for that.
-So that's the the context behind this in case you were planning on saying that.
-I've seen the the PRs coming through and getting merged and things like that.
-So yeah go ahead and give us your presentation.
+[00:11:51.24] - Rion Gull Yeah, yeah, we can see it now.
+And just as a quick preamble, you've been working hard on Bitcoin backports.
+You had a six-month proposal, and you've been working for several months without any funding for that.
+So that's the context behind this in case you were planning on saying that.
+I've seen the PRs coming through and getting merged and things like that.
+So yeah, go ahead and give us your presentation.

-[00:14:27.20] - Vijay So this is to improve efficiency and reduces tech debt in wallet and networking code.
-Similarly the third PR this is have this changes test clarity by making mini wallet mode explicit.
-So the an improved build portability and configurations by standardized variables.
-So this this benefits is to cleaner test and more robust cross platform builds.
-Similarly 6519 this pull request this has this integer overflow issue 6519651961 this signed integer overflow and prioritized transaction RPC so I have backported this one and so this this is a potentially dangerous sign integer overflow so this is one important fix and then there was time logic with safer alternative cleans out legacy and MSVC warning so this increases correctness, security and code maintainability.
-The importance of this and similarly support 655-506-5550 clarifies wallet behavior through better documentation.
-So this and test reliability for test reliability I have fixed here so the CI CD pipeline fixing and 6552 this is for wallet performance and modularity.
-This is optimizing wallet IO by avoiding redundant DB reads enforces make dust testing more realistic enforces bittern calculation in the address book 6619 deadlock via recursive lock prevention fuzzing by updating data providers fixing wallet backup discovery this is for stability, test effectiveness and backup safety.
+[00:14:27.20] - Vijay So this improves efficiency and reduces tech debt in wallet and networking code.
+Similarly, the third PR changes test clarity by making miniwallet mode explicit, and improves build portability and configuration via standardized variables.
+This benefits cleaner tests and more robust cross-platform builds.
+Similarly, 6519, this pull request, has this signed integer overflow issue in prioritized transaction RPC, so I have backported this one.
+This is a potentially dangerous signed integer overflow, so this is one important fix.
+Then there was time logic with a safer alternative, cleaning out legacy and MSVC warnings.
+So this increases correctness, security, and code maintainability.
+Similarly, 6550 clarifies wallet behavior through better documentation.
+For test reliability, I fixed the CI/CD pipeline.
+And 6552 is for wallet performance and modularity.
+This optimizes wallet I/O by avoiding redundant DB reads, makes dust testing more realistic, and enforces better encapsulation in the address book.
+Then 6619: deadlock prevention via recursive lock prevention, fuzzing by updating data providers, and fixing wallet backup discovery.
+This is for stability, test effectiveness, and backup safety.

-[00:16:28.18] - Vijay This is concurrency related data race.
-So this is thread safety issue which was brought via this pull request cleans up outdated mempools.
-So this is for threat safety and similarly this last 16624 is standardizing further structure for safety and clarity Remove boost dependency testing and modernizes old macros and path handling logic which leads to cleaner and more portable and easier to maintain code.
-So these all of these pull requests bring very important changes from which is already tested in bitcoin code which is for reading from thread safety to thread safety to this integer overflow protection and readability documentation wallet updates.
-So these are I mean these changes make the code faster and safer and also overall this is I mean very significant I mean work which is which I'm trying to do from since very long time I had a wonderful 2024 year like I was working with Mikhail I had we had a very then then I'm I mean since I have been working so long for this so I'm trying to trying to understand like network behavior.
-I mean how they I mean what when they accept or how do they accept proposal.
+[00:16:28.18] - Vijay This is a concurrency-related data race, so this is a thread-safety issue addressed via this pull request.
+It also cleans up outdated mempools, so this is for thread safety.
+Similarly, the last one, 6624, standardizes fuzzer structure for safety and clarity, removes Boost dependency in testing, and modernizes old macros and path-handling logic, which leads to cleaner, more portable, and easier-to-maintain code.
+So all of these pull requests bring very important changes that are already tested in Bitcoin code, from thread safety to integer overflow protection to readability, documentation, and wallet updates.
+These changes make the code faster and safer.
+Overall, this is very significant work, which I'm trying to do and have been doing for a very long time.
+I had a wonderful 2024 year working with Mikhail.
+Since I have been working on this so long, I'm also trying to understand network behavior, I mean when and how they accept proposals.

-[00:18:07.02] - Vijay I mean these are very very important changes in supporting this proposal is a very very small investment in fact in this long term stability and performance improvement of Forward Dash network.
-So I mean I request the community to look into this this is a very very small I think currently it is like around 1000 USD or something.
-So I my request for the network is to consider this.
-This is an important work that helps Dash stay up to date secure and easier to build on.
-I mean this is A very important work, and I hope the community supports me this time.
-I have been consistently throughout doing this work, and I hope I get the support.
+[00:18:07.02] - Vijay These are very important changes, and supporting this proposal is a very small investment in the long-term stability and performance improvement of our Dash network.
+So I request the community to look into this.
+This is a very small ask.
+I think currently it is around $1,000 USD or something.
+My request for the network is to consider this.
+This is important work that helps Dash stay up to date, secure, and easier to build on.
+This is very important work, and I hope the community supports me this time.
+I have been consistently doing this work, and I hope I get the support.

 [00:18:57.13] - Rion Gull Yeah.
-So thank you.
 Thank you for going through each of those.
-And I. I would also say, you know, I don't think anybody doubts the importance of backporting Bitcoin.
+I would also say, you know, I don't think anybody doubts the importance of backporting Bitcoin.

-[00:19:12.01] - Rion Gull We are a fork of Bitcoin and we maintain upstream compatibility with that other than the.
-The features that are unique to Dash.
-And so this is a constant process that everybody thinks is.
+[00:19:12.01] - Rion Gull We are a fork of Bitcoin, and we maintain upstream compatibility with that other than the features that are unique to Dash.
+So this is a constant process.
 So long as we are going to maintain being a fork of Bitcoin, we have to stay in sync with Bitcoin.
-Dash Core group does a lot of this work.
-You were working through the incubator to do some of the other.
-Some.
-Some of the ones that either they weren't doing or I'm not exactly sure what the process was or how you just determine which backports you decide to do versus which backports DCG decides to do.
-But I would say that just in case I. I forget to say it later, I meant to say that because you've been working so long and because you had a history of working in the incubator and we were.
-We were paying you through the incubator at.
-But you've been doing it for several months without pay.
-If your proposal doesn't pass, and my proposal does pass, you know, I do plan on reimbursing you or compensating you for at least one of the months, at least one month's worth.
+Dash Core Group does a lot of this work.
+You were working through the incubator to do some of the ones that either they weren't doing, or I'm not exactly sure what the process was or how you determine which backports you decide to do versus which backports DCG decides to do.
+But I would say, just in case I forget to say it later, because you've been working so long and because you had a history of working in the incubator, and we were paying you through the incubator at that point, but you've been doing it for several months without pay, if your proposal doesn't pass and my proposal does pass, I do plan on reimbursing you or compensating you for at least one month.

-[00:20:39.05] - Rion Gull So, like, I. I will say that because I personally find it valuable, even though, you know, that would.
-I want.
-I want proposal owners to be independent.
-Like, that's one of my main goals in the incubator is to get people with their own independent proposals so that we get network feedback.
+[00:20:39.05] - Rion Gull So I will say that because I personally find it valuable, even though I want proposal owners to be independent.
+That's one of my main goals in the incubator, to get people with their own independent proposals so that we get network feedback.
 So I understand there's a balance to be made.
-Whereas if the network rejects your proposal and says, for whatever reason, we don't think that the juice is worth the squeeze, whether it's too high of an ask or the quality of the work isn't up to what the network wanted, or it's just a matter of priorities, which is, I think, the most likely case that there was just.
-It's just been a matter of priorities.
-I think that's a tricky place for me to say I'm going to override the network's vote and pay you anyway from what ultimately is the network's money.
-But I think that most people would agree that if it's just a matter of priorities, you know, I would be happy to to kick in some of that funding if my proposal passes and yours doesn't by whatever chance.
-So it depends on how, how the MNOs, how the masternode owners decide to do their Tetris work this month of, you know what, what, what room is available.
+Whereas if the network rejects your proposal and says, for whatever reason, we don't think the juice is worth the squeeze, whether it's too high of an ask or the quality of the work isn't up to what the network wanted, or it's just a matter of priorities, which is I think the most likely case, that it's just been a matter of priorities, I think that's a tricky place for me to say I'm going to override the network's vote and pay you anyway from what ultimately is the network's money.
+But I think that most people would agree that if it's just a matter of priorities, I would be happy to kick in some of that funding if my proposal passes and yours doesn't, by whatever chance.
+So it depends on how the MNOs, the masternode owners, decide to do their Tetris work this month, of what room is available.

 [00:21:59.08] - Rion Gull So thank you for your work regardless of the outcome, Vijay.